 The input to the reel servo amplifier is the tape position sensor.
-This is a transducer and detector for the tape unit which provides a voltage that is linearly related to the position of the tape in the operating range.
+This is a transducer and detector for the tape in the operating range.

 The tape position sensor uses an oscillator that drives the variable capacitor transducer, the output of which is detected and amplified by a synchronous detector.
 Figure 4-7 shows a simplified schematic diagram of the vacuum chamber tape position oscillator and sync detector circuits.
 Figure 4-8 contains the timing diagram.